dicemanx/gaurav-portfolio/index.md

 ## Hi.
 I am Gaurav Mittal.

-Below are some software products that I've built from scratch in recent years.
+I build software products and my focus areas are the functionality and backend implementation of products.
+Below are a few that I've built from scratch in recent years.

 ---
 ### [Pracly v3](demo.pracly.com) - 2017 to Present